anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Further privacy aspects need to be considered for:

 * the introduction of the additional component Registrar-Agent
-* potentially no transport layer security between Registrar-Agent and pledge
+* potentially no usage of TLS between Registrar-Agent and pledge

 {{tpvr}} describes to optionally apply TLS to protect the communication between the Registrar-Agent and the pledge.
 The following is therefore applicable to the communication without the TLS protection.